-Today’s post features an eighteen year-old dress that has stood the test of time and still looks great.
+Today’s post features an eighteen year-old ballroom dance dress that has stood the test of time and is in great condition.

 Betty, the owner of this sassy black and magenta dress, purchased it online as her first-ever competition dress.
 She hasn’t worn it in almost ten years because it doesn’t feel comfortable to wear.
 She says her least favorite thing about the dress is that it feels too low on the bust, like it presses her breasts flat.

 I can remedy that!
-Or rather I can tell Betty how to do it.
+Or rather I can tell Betty (and you) how to do it.

 This was a fun video for me to film because Betty knows how to sew and can do her own alterations.